Clinical-Microbiomics, CosmosID, DNASense, and MS-Omics have merged to form Cmbio. Please visit our new site cmbio.ioVisit cmbio.io

 19 February 2024by Manoj Dadlani

-This article will unravel the mysteries surrounding 16S sequencing, exploring its role in bacterial identification, the distinction between 16S rRNA and whole genome sequencing, the significance of the term “16S,” and the relevance of 16S and 18S rRNA in microbial communities.
+This article will unravel the mysteries surrounding amplicon sequencing, exploring its role in bacterial identification, the distinction between 16S rRNA and whole genome sequencing, the significance of the term “16S,” and the relevance of 16S and 18S rRNA in microbial communities.

 Understanding 16S Sequencing: Is it DNA or rRNA?